 We manage gastrointestinal bleeding when surgery is required.

-Appendectomy, or removal of the appendix, is the most common emergency surgical procedure we perform on children.
+Appendectomy - or removal of the appendix - is the most common emergency surgical procedure we perform on children.

-An increase in the pressure within the portal vein that carries blood from the digestive organs to the liver.
+Portal hypertension is an increase in the pressure within the portal vein that carries blood from the digestive organs to the liver.

 We treat undescended testicles and testicular tumors.

-We treat all ovarian disorders of young girls, including tumors, twists and cysts.
+We treat all ovarian disorders of young girls, including tumors, twists, and cysts.

-We treat disorders of sexual differentiation.
+We treat disorders of sexual differentiation, such as ambiguous genitalia.